QuFeX: Quantum feature extraction module for hybrid quantum-classical deep neural networks: The Q u F e X architecture

 The QuFeX architecture, shown schematically in Fig. \ref{fig:QuFeX}, follows the QuanNN style to manage the data flow and uses the QCNN spatial-invariance circuit design for data processing.
 In addition, we introduce several critical modifications to efficiently handle the data, specifically for near-term devices, and for compatibility with deep NNs.

 In this architecture, the QuFeX circuit is designed as a quantum filter that creates a feature map from its input data.
+We note by passing that while tensor-network architectures can also act as efficient classical filters through tensor decomposition, QuFeX differs conceptually and operationally: it implements a trainable quantum circuit whose filtering behavior arises from coherent operations on entangled states.
+Rather than claiming superiority over classical tensor-network schemes, we emphasize QuFeX as a proof-of-concept demonstration showing that shallow quantum circuits, even with few qubits, can enhance feature extraction within established deep-learning frameworks.

 To avoid limiting the application of the filter to a spatially local subsection of the input data, we design it to act on a mix of different input feature maps, as illustrated in Fig.~\ref{fig:QuFeX}.
 This enables us to generalize the quantum feature extraction to the important (and common) cases where features are not spatially local in the input data.
 The way we mix the input data can be considered a hyperparameter, similar to CNN.
 Notably, this mixing can be done in parallel on all feature maps input, and therefore, the QuFeX can handle $k$ input feature maps with $O(1)$ uses of the QuFeX circuit [QuFeX$(\vec{\theta})$ in the figure].
 This is one of the main advantages of the proposed architecture, compared to existing ones.
 By using QuFeX circuit on a small number of qubits (say, 4 qubits) we are able to handle $k$ classical feature maps, where $k$ can be very large, each of size $N\times N$, to produce an output feature map of size $M\times M$ (typically $M$ is chosen to be smaller than $N$).
-The cost of producing an output feature map using QuFeX depends only the size of the QuFeX circuit (which is logarithmically in the number of qubits) and the output feature map size $M$.
+The cost of producing an output feature map using QuFeX depends only on the size of the QuFeX circuit and the output feature map size $M$.
 The exact cost may vary from one implementation to another, depending on the choice of hyperparameters such as how we mix different input feature maps and the way we slide the convolution window.
 In addition, more filters, and hence more output feature maps, can be created simply by adding multiple QuFeX layers, which can run in parallel and with each being fully customizable.